OCR4all/OCR4all/README.md

 If you want to start the container again later use `docker ps -a` to list all available containers with their Container IDs and then use `docker start <CONTAINER_ID>` to start the desired container.
 To gain shell access again use `docker attach <CONTAINER_ID>`.

-Because the entrypoint has changed, Tomcat will not start automatically and the following command needs to be executed after the container startup:
+Because the entrypoint has changed, processes will not start automatically and the following command needs to be executed after the container startup:
 ```
-/etc/init.d/tomcat8 start
+/usr/bin/supervisord
 ```

 For information on how to update the project take a look into the commands within the [Dockerfile](Dockerfile).